 Can I Give My Dog Grapefruit?
-Answer: Not Necessary
+Answer: No, it could be toxic

 Lots of Vitamin C